Yuciena/wheelchair-design-platform/README.md

+# a magic Wheelchair

+By cshudan

 Wheelchair Design Platform is a repository that contains some resources to help designers and developers speak the same language, and work together towards addressing relevant challenges for wheelchair users.
 It is a collection of workshop materials, code examples and also a compilation of resources to foster a prospering research and design community around wheelchair users.